 Applicants to all early childhood programs must meet the general requirements for admission to the Graduate School of Education and the requirements for admission to initial teacher education programs.
 In addition, applicants for any of the early childhood programs must have

-- an undergraduate degree in one of the liberal arts or sciences related to the areas of the New York state student learning standards: for example, English, American, or comparative literature; mathematics; an area of science; modern languages; media studies; women’s studies; political science; computer science; information science; communications; history; sociology; anthropology; economics; the arts; or psychology;
+- an undergraduate degree in one of the liberal arts or sciences.
+For example, English, American, or comparative literature; mathematics; an area of science; modern languages; media studies; women’s studies; political science; computer science; information science; communications; history; sociology; anthropology; economics; the arts; or psychology.

-- at least one college-level course in English or American literature as a foundation for the use of literature in teaching emergent literacy and reading in childhood education.
+- at least one college-level course in English or American literature as a foundation for the use of literature in teaching emergent literacy and reading in childhood education.1

 These courses may be part of or in addition to a liberal arts major/concentration.

 Program of Study